-Here are a few things you should watch out for when shopping for a used commercial ice machine for sale.
+Here are a few things you should watch out for when shopping for a used commercial ice machine in Chicago.

 1. Maintenance History

-An ice machine is only as good as the amount of maintenance it receives.
+A used commercial ice machine is only as good as the amount of maintenance it receives.
 There are vital components within an ice machine that require regular maintenance to keep working.
-When owners neglect these components, they run the risk of breaking down.
+When owners neglect these components, they run the risk of a broken ice maker.
 Some components, like condensers, evaporators, and compressors, can be very costly to repair.

 Manufacturers recommend at least 2 preventive maintenance events a year for their ice machines.
 Ice machines in a challenging environment, like a bakery or warehouse, require even more.